giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

   and_backend_roles: []
 ```

-3. Check if the secret was create correctly:
+3. Check if the secret was created correctly:
 ```bash=
 kubectl get secret -n efk-stack-app opendistro-roles-mapping -o yaml
 ```